alexanderFell/hyperion-audio-effects/README.md

 4. Install dependencies: `sudo pip install -r requirements.txt` (or use virtualenv if you like)
 5. Put `options snd-aloop index=-2` in end of `/etc/modprobe.d/alsa-base.conf` to prevent loopback device for getting first card index
 6. Enable loopback device `modprobe snd-aloop` (and type line `snd-aloop` to /etc/modules to make it permanent)
+7. Included are 2 different asound configuration files: `asound.conf.loopback` and `asound.conf.mic`.
+Choose `asound.conf.mic`, if you have a microphone attached to your raspberry pi through e.g. an external USB sound card.
+The sound levels recorded by the microphone will be used to create the effects.
+If you do not have a microphone, use `asound.conf.loopback` to utilize the loopback device.
-7. Put the included `.asoundrc` to your home folder (backup old if exists) and change the soundcard index if needed (`"hw:<card>,<device>"`, check `aplay -l`) *
+8. Rename the chosen asound configuration file to  `.asound.conf` and copy it to your home folder (backup old if exists) and change the soundcard index if needed (`"hw:<card>,<device>"`, check `aplay -l`) *
-8. Reboot or reload alsa `sudo alsa force-reload`
+9. Reboot or reload alsa `sudo alsa force-reload`
-9. Run `python main.py` with options:
+10. Run `python main.py` with options:
 	- `--config=<path>` path to hyperion config file (defaults to `./hyperion.config.json`)
 	- `--gui` for gui
 	- `--json` for network connection (`--host=<ip> --port=<port>`)
 	- `--help` to see all options
-10. Play some audio
+11. Play some audio
-11. Levels should be drawn to gui, also sent to hyperion if json enabled
+12. Levels should be drawn to gui, also sent to hyperion if json enabled
-12. Exit by closing the GUI or Ctrl+c
+13. Exit by closing the GUI or Ctrl+c

 ### Installation and running on OSMC (RPi 2)